 Scheduling a Breast Reconstruction Consultation in Atlanta

 Dr. Sybile Val has helped many Atlanta-area women improve their appearance with plastic surgery.
-She is a fully trained plastic and reconstructive surgeon dedicated to providing her patients with compassionate care in a private, warm, and safe environment.
+She is a board-certified plastic and reconstructive surgeon dedicated to providing her patients with compassionate care in a private, warm, and safe environment.
 She has made numerous presentations on breast reconstruction at national and international meetings and has also performance of more than 200 microvascular breast and trauma reconstructions.
 To schedule a confidential breast reconstruction consultation in Dr. Val’s Atlanta-area office, call 470.381.6500 or complete and submit the consultation request form.